 Before we proceed further, it is necessary to understand the term Benami Property.
-The basic meaning of Benami is the property which is bought by an individual but not under his or her name but at somebody else's name is known as Benami property.
-It includes all the property which is held in the name of third person like children or spouse and the amount for that property is paid by unknown sources of income.
+The basic meaning of Benami is the property, which is bought by an individual, but not under his or her name but under somebody else's name .
+It includes all properties held in the name of a third person like children or spouse and the amount for that property is paid by unknown sources of income.
 The transaction involved in the same is called Benami transaction.
 People invest their money in buying Benami property to evade taxation.
 Furthermore, the true owners of these properties are hard to find due to fake identities and name.
 The person on whose name the property is bought is called 'benamdar'.
-The Benami transactions include buying any kind of assets — movable, immovable, tangible, intangible, any right or interest, or legal documents.
+The Benami transactions include buying any kind of assets movable, immovable, tangible, intangible, any right or interest, or legal documents.

 Under the 2016 Act, the term "Benami Property" under section 1(8) has been defined as under:

-The definition of property under 2016 Act include assets of any kind, whether movable or immovable, tangible or intangible, corporeal or incorporeal.
+The definition of property under 2016 Act includes assets of any kind, whether movable or immovable, tangible or intangible, corporeal or incorporeal.

 Under Section 1 (9) of the 2016 Act, the term "Benami Transaction" has been defined as under:

 Therefore, the following transactions shall fall under the scope of Benami Transaction: